stefanofa/awesome/README.md

 *   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an open-source graph-vector database built from scratch in Rust.

-*   [rari-build/rari](https://github.com/rari-build/rari) - rari: High-performance React Server Components framework powered by a Rust runtime, delivering 14x faster P99 latency (< 2ms vs 28ms) and 12x higher throughput (21,263 vs 1,760 req/sec) than Next.js with zero-config setup.
+*   [rari-build/rari](https://github.com/rari-build/rari) - rari: High-performance React Server Components framework powered by a Rust runtime, delivering 7.5x faster response times (0.35ms vs 2.64ms) and 8.7x higher throughput (14,085 vs 1,624 req/sec) than Next.js with zero-config setup.

 *   [restatedev/restate](https://github.com/restatedev/restate) - Restate is the platform for building resilient applications that tolerate all infrastructure faults w/o the need for a PhD.